 For vSphere, it is also possible to connect to your windows cell using the vCenter console once the Administrator password has been set.

 If the Windows is not accessible from your host, tunnel through the Ops Manager VM.
 To do this, SSH into the Ops Manager VM with the flag

 -L 3389:<Windows Cell IP>:3389and then use IP 127.0.0.1 from your RDP client.

-Perform the following steps to use the Consul CLI on your Windows cell to diagnose problems with your Consul cluster:
+To use the Consul CLI on your Windows cell to diagnose problems with your Consul cluster, do the following:

 - In your RDP session, open a PowerShell window.

 - Change into the directory that contains the Consul CLI binary:

 - Use the Consul CLI to list the members of your Consul cluster: